smattymatty/mathew-storm-site/blog_content/Artificial_Intelligence/vibe Coding vs AI Assisted Engineering.md

 This is vibe coding.

-The appeal is obvious: instant gratification without the learning curve.
-No need to understand React hooks, state management, or component lifecycles.
-No wrestling with webpack configs or dependency hell.
+The appeal is intoxicating.
+No more wrestling with webpack configs or dependency hell.
+No more imposter syndrome when faced with complex codebases.
 Just describe what you want in plain English and watch it appear.
 It's like having a senior developer who never gets tired, never judges your ignorance, and works for free.

+The results are impressive.
+Junior developers shipping features in hours that used to take weeks.
+Startups launching MVPs over weekends.
+That dashboard you've been putting off?
+Done before lunch.
+The future of development seemed bright; accessibility democratized, productivity unleashed, everyone able to build anything.

+For a few glorious months, it feels like we've solved software development.

 But this magic is a trap disguised as liberation.